ctoogood/johndory/src/content/posts/scallopFishing/scallop-fishing.md

 Once the dredges are emptied on to the deck, the crew(usually only 1 or 2) will sort through the catch.
 The scallops will be graded so only ones above a certain size are kept and then they will be put in baskets.
 Once they have 100 in a basket these get transferred into sacks and tied.

-Once back ashore the sacks of scallops will be collected by companies for processing and distribution.
+When back ashore the sacks of scallops will be collected by companies for processing and distribution.

 ```grid|2
 ![Buoys on side of boat](/images/scallop-fishing-shetland-011.jpg)